surazdott/api-response/README.md

 public function login(Request $request)
 {
     if ($user->isNotAdmin()) {
-        throw new ApiResponseException('User must be an admin.', 400);
+        throw new ApiResponseException('User must be an admin', 403);
     }
 }

 // Result
 {
     "success": false,
-    "message": "User must be an admin."
+    "message": "User must be an admin"
 }
 ```